minosss/ghosts/README.md

 The hard drive is almost full, so...

-- Smaller, build with tauri (rust)
+- Smaller, build with tauri (rust), installer size only about 5M
 - Simpler, no other features will be added, just merge hosts
 - Supports remote hosts